Vizonex/Winloop/README.md

 <img src="https://raw.githubusercontent.com/Vizonex/Winloop/main/winloop.png" width="200px"/>

 # Winloop
 An Alternative library for uvloop compatability with windows because let's face it.
-Window's python asyncio is garabage escpecially when Windows Defender eats up half your ram.
+Window's python asyncio standard libaray is garabage escpecially when Windows Defender decides to eat half your ram.
 I never really liked the fact that I couldn't make anything run faster escpecially when you have fiber internet connections in place and you've done all the optimizations you could possibly think of.
-It always felt disappointing when `libuv` is avalible on windows but doesn't have [compatability with uvloop at all.](https://github.com/MagicStack/uvloop/issues/14#issuecomment-575826367])
+It always felt disappointing when `libuv` is avalible for windows [but windows was never compatable with uvloop.](https://github.com/MagicStack/uvloop/issues/14#issuecomment-575826367])

-Because nobody was willing to step in after so many years of people waiting , I went ahead and downloaded the uvloop source code and modified the source code to be windows compatable by carefully removing and changing parts that were not made for windows, many hours of research went into making this library exist.
+Because nobody was willing to step in after so many years of waiting, I went ahead and downloaded the source code for uvloop and started modifying the source code to be windows compatable by carefully removing and changing parts that were not made for windows.
+Many hours of research went into making this library exist.

-The differences with __uvloop__ is that forking has been fully disabled and some smaller api calls had to be changed.
-Subprocesses instead release the gil instead of forking out although I might change that in the future if handling asynchronous subprocesses becomes a problem to handle...
+The differences with __uvloop__ is that forking has been fully disabled and some smaller api calls had to be changed, error handling has been carefully modified and subprocesses instead release the gil instead of forking out...

-There is a perfromance increase of about 5 times vs using the `WindowsSelectorEventLoopPolicy` and `WindowsProactorEventLoopPolicy` which have been known to trigger ssl problems in python 3.9.
-Winloop is a very good replacement for those ssl problem as well.
+There is a perfromance increase of about 5 times vs using the `WindowsSelectorEventLoopPolicy` and `WindowsProactorEventLoopPolicy` which have been known to trigger ssl problems in `python 3.9`.
+Winloop is a very good replacement for solving those ssl problem as well.
+This library also has comparable performace to it's brother uvloop.

-## How to install Winloop on your Operating System
+## How to install Winloop on your Windows Operating System

 ```
 pip install winloop
 ```

-you can also clone the reposity and build the extension yourself by running the command below if you wish to use or build this library locally
+You can also clone the reposity and build the extension yourself by running the command below if you wish to use or build this library locally, Note that you will need Cython and The Visual C++ extensions to compile this library on your own.

 ```
 python setup.py build_ext --inplace
 ```

+## Issues Reporting

-If you find any sneaky bugs with this library be sure to open up an issue to our github repo.
-Me and other contributors will be happy to help you figure out and diagnose your problems.
+If you find any bugs with this library be sure to open up an issue to our github repo.
+Me and other contributors will be happy try to help you figure out and diagnose your problems.

 ```python
 try: